How do you draw up an HRIS master plan?

 #1 Conduct an internal HR audit and needs analysis

 To draw up an HRIS master plan, we need to understand existing processes, potential risks and areas for improvement.
-Involve all HR stakeholders, as well as the IT department, COMEX members, managers and employees, to obtain a global vision of needs.
+You need to involve all HR stakeholders, as well as the IT department, COMEX members, managers and employees, to get a global view of needs.

 #2 Specify your objectives